The gold extracted in nature cannot be directly processed because it is too malleable and could not maintain a stable shape.

-For this reason, in order for it to be processed and transformed into a jewel gold has to be mixed with other metals.
-The resulting composition is an alloy.
+This is why gold, to be worked and transformed into a jewel, must be mixed with other metals.
+This new composition is called alloy.

-This premise provides essential information with respect to the alloy that we use in our jewellery workshop.
+This premise is essential to get to explaining the alloy we use in our goldsmith workshop.